chen-xintian/42-journey/libft/README.md

 ### Linked List Functions

-The bonus part of the project implements a singly linked list using the `t_list` structure.
+The library also implements a singly linked list using the `t_list` structure.

 * `ft_lstnew`
 * `ft_lstadd_front`